donhinkelman/moodle-block_sharing_cart/README.md

 Change Log
 ----------
+* 4.3, release 1 2023.11.01
+  * Adapted Sharing Cart to new core Moodle 4.3 Backup feature which allows backup without editing the backup.
+* 4.2, release skipped.
 * 4.1, release 3 2023.09.20
   * Added activity copy button, if user has capability to back up activities, but not to manage activities
 * 4.1, release 2 2023.07.05